 5. Identify and follow your ideal sales triggers

-Use a smart lead generation platform to track sales signals from companies relevant for you and reach out to them when an event that indicates that a window of opportunity is about to open up occurs.
+Use a smart lead generation platform to track buying signals from companies relevant for you and reach out to them when an event that indicates that a window of opportunity is about to open up occurs.

 6. Make time to prospect